 In Advaita Philosophy, bondage is the source of misery.
 Self-knowledge is the source of liberation.
 Mahavakyas are the source of Self-knowledge.
 Through Maha-Vakyas one can attain liberation.

 Different sub-schools interpret the Mahavakyas differently, yet they accept the supremacy of the Vedanta.
 Different sub-schools are different ways that lead to a single destination.
 The goal is the one, but the approaches are different.
 Yet one who is keen on his path reaches the destination irrespective of the path he has chosen.

-Hence a true seeker interprets the Mahavakyas in accordance with the path he has chosen.
+Hence, a true seeker interprets the Mahavakyas following the path he has chosen.
 It is just his commitment to his path.
 The different interpretations should be understood in this spirit.